 Know what types of customers you're dealing with and the value they receive from your brand.

 There are three types of satisfied customers.
 They are the ones who see the value of your products and services.
 They are Referrers, Promoters, and Those Who are the Most Engaged.
-Each of these customers has a role in your success because they've had a pleasant experience with your brand and are willing to share it with others.
+Each of these customers has a role in your success.
+They've had a pleasant experience with your brand and are willing to share it with others.

 Referrers send their family, friends, neighbors, and co-workers to you.
 Promoters can't say enough good things about your business.
 They're often known as Influencers.
-Finally, there are Those Who are the Most Engaged, which are the people who get the most benefit from your products and services.
+Finally, some are the Most Engaged, which are the people who get the most benefit from your products and services.
 They interact with your content and willingly share what they've gained from shopping with you.

 Optimize your content so that customers write reviews from every device.

 Among the fastest and easiest ways to encourage customers to write a review is to optimize the content you share.
-By including badges that lead to a multitude of review sites, all a person needs to do is click and open the site they want to share their experience on immediately.
-Including a Google review link in your posts makes it easier for your customers especially if they're viewing your content on a mobile phone.
+Include badges that lead to a multitude of review sites.
+This way, all a person needs to do is click and open the site they want to share their experience on immediately.
+Including a Google review link in your posts makes it easier for your customers, especially if they're viewing your content on a mobile phone.
 It doesn't seem like a lot of work to share what they know about your business with others.